norihiro/obs-vnc/doc/properties.md

 Password for VNC server.
 Plain password is stored in the setting file.

+### Connection timeout
+(Windows only)
+Specifies the timeout to connect to the VNC server.

 ### Color level
 Select the color level to use on the link.
 Default is 24-bit and available settings are 24-bit, 16-bit, 8-bit.